-I get it…the idea of making homemade bread can be a little intimidating.
-I was once there too, as I thought that it must be too time consuming, too difficult, or it might not come out right.
+Making homemade bread can be a little intimidating.
+I was once there too, as I thought that it must be too time-consuming, too difficult, or it might not come out right.

-But after I started reading food labels for which ingredients to avoid in food, and also started grocery budgeting with monthly meal plans, I realized that the learning curve would be worth it.
+But after I started learning which ingredients to avoid in food, and also started grocery budgeting, I realized that the learning curve would be worth it.
 And it was – for the health of my family, but also for our pocketbooks!

-So I started with quick and easy breads like my no-knead overnight artisan bread and 90 minute man bread.
-After I found out that my daughter is sensitive to gluten, we started using einkorn (which is great for many people who have gluten sensitivity) in breads like my no knead einkorn sourdough bread and my oatmeal bread.
+After I found out that my daughter is sensitive to gluten, we started using einkorn (which is great for many people who have gluten sensitivity) in breads like my No-Knead Einkorn Sourdough Bread and my Little Bother Oat Bread.

-My first oat bread recipe was crazy easy, super moist, and perfect for sandwiches.
-We love using it for lunches and even snacks, but we needed a change, a sweeter bread…something maple-y, especially during the fall season.
+That first oat bread recipe was crazy easy, super moist, and perfect for sandwiches.
+We love using it for lunches and even snacks, but we wanted a sweeter bread…something maple-y, especially during the fall season.

 Enter this amazing recipe for Maple Oatmeal Bread!
-Oh my goodness, it’s hearty, soft, sweet and savory.
-Add it to your monthly meal plan, or your Thanksgiving dinner menu plan!
-I promise, you will absolutely love it!
+Oh my goodness, it’s hearty, soft, sweet and savory, and perfect for fall!

-Not only did this oat bread recipe bring a delicious change from the norm, but I also LOVE that it’s:
+Not only did this maple oatmeal bread recipe bring a delicious change from the norm, but I also LOVE that it’s:

-- Made with leftover oatmeal (or fresh, if you don’t have leftover) which means it contains LESS gluten AND I can save money on einkorn flour.
+- Made with oatmeal.
+We’re using fresh or leftover oatmeal instead of oat flour for this recipe which means it contains LESS gluten AND I can save money on einkorn flour.

-- Healthy.
-Uses maple syrup, for a light sweetness.
-There are no preservatives or names of ingredients that you won’t recognize in this bread!
+- Better than storebought.
+This oatmeal bread recipe uses maple syrup instead of high fructose corn syrup for a light sweetness, and there are no preservatives or names of ingredients that you won’t recognize!

 - Slices well.
-This oat bread recipe makes great sandwiches and fantastic French toast.
+This oatmeal bread recipe makes great sandwiches and fantastic French Toast.

 - water